dozkeh/MachineData/README.md

 ## How to run MachineData

-Go to git-repsitory and get the zip-File: https://github.com/dozkeh/MachineData
+Go to git-repository and get the zip-File: https://github.com/dozkeh/MachineData
 Or clone the project: git clone https://github.com/dozkeh/MachineData Open CLI (console or terminal)